runarmod/PokemonDB/README.md

 For the design we chose to have a list of Pokémon to the left of the screen, and a sorting and filter section to the right, as well as showing detailed information about one Pokémon in the middle of the screen.
 For smaller screens both the Pokémon-list and the sorting/filter section collapses into a button to make for a better user experience.

 We chose to wrap our application (in [`App.tsx`](./src/App.tsx)) in our `ContextProvider`, such that we have access to some global state in the application.
 The main purpose of the context is to keep track of which Pokémon are currently shown, as well as the current filters and sorting method.
-We did this to prevent having to send state variables and set functions down the component hierarchy.
-We believe this results in easier code to read and easier state management.
+If we did did not use the context, the states would have to be stored and sent down the component hierarchy from `App.tsx`, since our components that need to know about the same state are not directly related.
+This is something we did not want, as `App.tsx` would become cluttered, and we think our solution results in easier code to read and maintain.

 ### Unnecessary API calls